-The DPW is mandated to be the custodian and portfolio manager of national government’s immovable assets.
+The Department of Public Works (DPW) is mandated to be the custodian and portfolio manager of national government’s immovable assets.

 Following the operationalisation of the Property Management Trading Entity in 2015/16, the department’s role will now be policy formulation, coordination, regulation and oversight relating to the provision of accommodation and expert built environment services to client departments at the national government level; as well as, through the Property Management Trading Entity, the planning, acquiring, managing and disposing of immovable assets in the department’s custody.